 I have increased my holdings in Programmed Maintenance after recent profit warning.
 Broker analysis remains positive with a projected EBITDA of $100m for 2017 somewhat below prior guidance.

-I am disappointed in BOQ and will exit this trade with a small profit and I expect the price to fall significantly ex div.
-I will look to buy back below $10.
+I was disappointed in BOQ and l exited the trade with a small profit @ $11.15 and I expected the price to fall significantly ex div.
+I was looking to buy back below $10.
 Thanks to the panic over Trump I have been able to buy back in to BOQ near $10.00.

 Added ANZ bank to my portfolio, I have accumulated ANZ shares at levels below $25 and now hold a significant percentage of my portfolio in financials.